Anisotropic magnetothermoelectric power of ferromagnetic thin films: Discussion

-For CrO$_2$ the MTEP behavior faithfully mimics the MR as shown in fig.~\ref{Shtio2}, both for the situations H $\parallel c$ and H $\parallel b$.
+For CrO$_2$, as shown in Fig.~\ref{Shtio2}, the MTEP behavior faithfully mimics the MR, both for the situations $H~\parallel~c$ (easy axis) and $\mu_{\circ}H~\parallel~b$.
 It is interesting to note that the MTEP variation is large, of the order of 1$\%$, which is both significantly larger than the MTEP effect in Py, and than the AMR effects in general.
-The variations of MTEP is such that the thermopower is enhanced in the domain state, similar therefore to Co. \\
+The variations of MTEP is such that the thermopower is enhanced in the domain state.